aubrijesh/fundlist/README.md

 # KURTOSYS Front-end test

 # About
+Simple MEAN app.
+Developed for one test interview
-Simple MEAN app.It has pagination + table Filtration + typeahead funtionality + dynamic updated chart.
+It has pagination + table Filtration + typeahead funtionality + dynamic updated chart.
 All in one APP.

 ## Requirements
 ### Node.js (version - v0.10.37)